-Students who completely withdraw during the term at Otis will lose all or part of their financial aid depending on how many days they attended Otis.
+Students who completely withdraw during the term or take a leave of absence at Otis will lose all or part of their financial aid depending on how many days they attended Otis.
 The amount of financial aid earned is determined on a pro-rated basis.
 Refunds are disbursed in the following order:

 - Federal Direct Loan (unsubsidized)